 Don’t let your dog enjoy bad choices

 That is precisely what you don’t want your dog to learn.
-You want your dog to understand he always needs to focus during dog walks.
+You want your dog to understand that he must always focus during dog walks.

-If your dog gets distracted, move away from the distraction.
-See if distance will make it easier to focus on you.
+If your dog gets distracted, move away from it.
+See if distance helps it focus on you.

 Don’t nag